masakurapa/gover-html/README.md

 file for output. default is `coverage.html`.

 ### -include
-output only the specified directories.
+output only the specified file or directory.

-multiple directories can be specified separated by commas.
+you can specify multiple items separated by commas.

 **if "exclude" is also specified, "exclude" option takes precedence.**